 - Bingo: Certain bingo games are not considered an unrelated trade or business.

-The purpose of Form 990-T is to report unrelated business taxable income made by certain exempt organizations.
-For the 2020 year, the 990-T return has been completely revised with many of the changes relating to the new regulations under the Tax Cuts and Jobs Act of 2017.
+The purpose of IRS Form 990-T is to report unrelated business taxable income made by certain exempt organizations.
+The 990-T return has been completely revised with many of the changes relating to the new regulations under the Tax Cuts and Jobs Act of 2017.

 The revisions are also being made to improve its utility for reporting unrelated business taxable income consistent with the 'siloing' rules of Section 512(a)(6) as the Tax Cuts and Jobs Act put in place.

 The redesigned 990-T Form now includes a separate “Schedule A” for each unrelated trade or business activity engaged by the organization.
 The filing organization must list the number of Schedules A they have attached to the return on “Line J” on Page 1 of the 990-T return.